-12.1 Table 1 summarizes the recommended operating conditions for the HPLC.
+- 12.1 Table 1 summarizes the recommended operating conditions for the HPLC.
 Included in this table are retention times, capacity factors, and MDL that can be achieved under these conditions.
 An example of the separations achieved by this HPLC column is shown in Figure 1.
 Other HPLC columns, chromatographic conditions, or detectors may be used if the requirements of Section 8.2 are met.
-When the HPLC is idle, it is advisable to maintain a 0.1 mL/min flow through the column to prolong column life.

-12.3 If the internal standard calibration procedure is being used, the internal standard must be added to the sample extract and mixed thoroughly immediately before injection into the instrument.

-12.4 Inject 5 to $25 \,\mu\text{L}$ of the sample extract or standard into the HPLC.
-If constant volume injection loops are not used, record the volume injected to the nearest 0.05 μ L, and the resulting peak size in area or peak height units.

-12.5 Identify the parameters in the sample by comparing the retention times of the peaks in the sample chromatogram with of the peaks in standard those chromatograms.
+When the HPLC is idle, it is advisable to maintain a 0.1 mL/min flow through the column to prolong column life. - 12.2 Calibrate the system daily as described in Section 7. - 12.3 If the internal standard calibration procedure is being used, the internal standard must be added to the sample extract and mixed thoroughly immediately before injection into the instrument. - 12.4 Inject 5 to 25 [micro]L of the sample extract or standard into the HPLC.
+If constant volume injection loops are not used, record the volume injected to the nearest 0.05 [micro]L, and the resulting peak size in area or peak height units. - 12.5 Identify the parameters in the sample by comparing the retention times of the peaks in the sample chromatogram with those of the peaks in standard chromatograms.
 The width of the retention time window used to make identifications should be based upon measurements of actual retention time variations of standards over the course of a day.
-Three times the standard deviation of a retention time for a compound can be used to calculate a suggested window size; however, the experience of the analyst should weigh heavily in the interpretation of chromatograms.

-12.6 If the response for a peak exceeds the working range of the system, dilute the extract with mobile phase and reanalyze.
+Three times the standard deviation of a retention time for a compound can be used to calculate a suggested window size; however, the experience of the analyst should weigh heavily in the interpretation of chromatograms. - 12.6 If the response for a peak exceeds the working range of the system, dilute the extract with mobile phase and reanalyze.